bingeli1212/nitrile-preview/doc/DOC-diagram.md

   If it starts with "Y:", then what follows is to be interpreted as expressing a number that is "x" number of unit distances away from the top of the viewport.

+  If it is "sx:2.5" then it sets the scaling factor in the horizontal direction to be 2.5.

+  If it is "sy:2.5" then it sets the scaling factor in the vertical direction to be 2.5.

+  If it is "s:2.5" then it sets the scaling factor in the horizontal and vertical direction to be 2.5.

+  If it is "at:&a" then the offset will be set to a point coincides with the first point of that path.

+  If it is "at:&a_0" then the offset will be set to a point coincides with the first point of that path.

+  If it is "at:&a_1" then the offset will be set to a point coincides with the second point of that path.

-  If it starts with "at:", then what follows will be interpreted as expressing something that describes a point that the origin will be set to, such as "at:&a", where 'a' is a valid path with at least one point.
+  If it is "at:&a_2" then the offset will be set to a point coincides with the third point of that path.

-  If it starts with "mark:" then it expects a string that would be the name of a path such that the current origin x/y will be saved as the only point of this path, overwriting all existing entries if this is an existing path.
+  If it is "at:&a_3" then the offset will be set to a point coincides with the forth point of that path.

+  If it is "mark:a" then it creates a new path variable named 'a' such that it contains a single point that coincides with the current settings of the new origin.
+If this path variable already exists it will be overwritten.

-  If it starts with "reset" then all existing values will be set to its default values.
+  If it starts with "reset" then the current origin will be set to (0,0) and the scaling factors will be reset to 1 in both horizontal and vertical directions.

 # The 'id' command